Seafood – The Good, and The Bad Fish

 Here Are 12 Seafood You Should Stay Away From

-About 90% of the catfish that are imported into the U.S. today come catfishfrom Vietnam.
+About 90% of the catfish that are imported into the U.S. today come from Vietnam.
 Antibiotics that are banned in the U.S. is used in their farming practice.

 To compound that problem, two species, Swai and Basa, that are not topically considered as catfish by our federal government, do not fall under the same inspection requirements that other imported catfish do.